Summer season training

 Head coach Robbie holding an end of session recap with one of our winter training groups.

-Robbie is also an exceptional player.
-In 2017, he played in the final of the Natwest National T20 Club Cup, playing in a game surrounded by former first class and international players.
+Robbie and Lloyd are also exceptional players.
+In 2017, Robbie played in the final of the Natwest National T20 Club Cup, a game featuring numerous former first class and international players.

-Robbie brings with him a number of great coaches, some who coach for Surrey and/or London Schools and some who are multi-sports coaches in schools, and as well as working with coaches and support coaches who are parents, senior players at the club and some of our Young Leaders.
+360 Cricket bring with them a number of other great coaches, including some former professional players, some who coach for Surrey and/or London Schools and some who are multi-sports coaches in schools, and as well as working with coaches and support coaches who are parents, senior players at the club and some of our Young Leaders.

-We plan for a maximum coach:player ratio of around 1:7, but the ratio in 2018/19 will probably be closer to 1:5 on average across all sessions.
+We plan for a maximum coach:player ratio of around 1:7, which typically means a ratio closer to 1:5 on average across all sessions.